 Not be outdone is the Sanyo Xacti VPC-E1.
-This camera type is the one of the best-designed underwater digital camera for up to 5 feet depth of water.
+This camera type is one of the best-designed underwater digital cameras for up to 5 feet depth of water.
 Equipped with a resounding 4GB card, and MPEG-4 AVC/H.264 at 640×480 powers, the Xacti E1 could work with efficacy for over a whopping 5 hours.
-This camera also has a concrete 5x optical zoom with a 6MP CCD at up to ISO1600 power which is perfect for taking still images, The flip out view screen is a special key feature of this superb underwater digital camera that helps you avoid risk of bumping in with underwater things while swimming.
+This camera also has a concrete 5x optical zoom with a 6MP CCD at up to ISO1600 power which is perfect for taking still images, The flip-out view screen is a special key feature of this superb underwater digital camera that helps you avoid the risk of bumping in with underwater things while swimming.

-The Canon G10-WP merged with DB28 housing is a Canon’s most highly developed compact camera with the capability to work under water up to a depth of 130 feet.
-With a pleasing underwater digital camera package, Canon G-10 will provide you a highly detailed and high resolution images, It is also has an brilliant LCD, wide-angle lens and many dedicated controls, that helps you whip out performance like a serious and top notch photographer.
+The Canon G10-WP merged with DB28 housing is a Canon’s most highly developed compact camera with the capability to work underwater up to a depth of 130 feet.
+With a pleasing underwater digital camera package, Canon G-10 will provide you highly detailed and high-resolution images, It is also has a brilliant LCD, wide-angle lens, and many dedicated controls, that help you whip outperformance like a serious and top-notch photographer.